shanep-cs2/lesson04/README.md

 Once you have completed all the tasks open the file **Retrospective.md** and complete each section with a TODO comment.

+## Important Notes

+Generally speaking unless you are directed to in an assignment you are not permitted to change the build system (gradle) move the files around or rename classes.
+Your instructor needs the directory structure and file names to be consistent from student to student in order to get grades back in a timely manner.
+If you do make changes that impact grading you will be awarded 0 points.

 ## Trouble shooting